 Take-off misalignment

-The only way to discover the cause is by the process of
+TThe only way to discover the cause is by the process of elimination and correction.
+Achieving this will require the coach to watch the vaulter from several angles.

 From the side to check whether the take-off foot is close;

-whether he/she is jumping on the correct foot, i.e. left foot for right handers
+whether hthey are jumping on the correct foot, i.e. left foot for right-handers

-From the back of the landing pit to get a better idea where
+From the back of the landing pit, to get a better idea of where

 the actual misalignment occurs and to check head alignment and plant